cheat-sheets/site-reliability-engineering-cheat-sheet/README.md

 - Making all of your SLIs follow a consistent style allows you to take better advantage of tooling: you can write alerting logic, SLO analysis tools, error budget calculation, and reports to expect the same inputs: numerator, denominator, and threshold.
 Simplification is a bonus here.

+There are two types of SLOs:
+- **Request-based SLOs** - based on an SLI that is defined as the ratio of the number of good requests to the total number of requests.
+    - **"Latency is below 100 ms for at least 95% of requests."** A good request is one with a response time less than 100 ms, so the measure of compliance is the fraction of requests with response times under 100 ms.
+- **Windows-based SLOs** - based on an SLI defined as the ratio of the number of measurement intervals that meets some goodness criterion to the total number of intervals.
+    - **"The 95th percentile latency metric is less than 100 ms for at least 99% of 10-minute windows"**.
+    A good measurement period is a 10-minute span in which 95% of the requests have latency under 100 ms.

+There are two types of compliance periods for SLOs:
+- **Calendar-based** periods (from date to date).
+- **Rolling periods** (from n days ago to now, where n ranges from 1 to 30 days).

 ### [Example SLO document](https://landing.google.com/sre/workbook/chapters/slo-document/)